fabriciomrtnz/FNHMVC/README.md

 ### Requirements:
 * Visual Studio 2012
-* MSSQL Express (Nhibernate can be easily configured to use all the mayor SQL servers)
+* MSSQL Express (NHibernate can be easily configured to use all the mayor SQL servers)

 ### Version 1.0